speakclouder/speakclouder.github.io/_posts/2022-12-16-serverless-statamic.md

 # categories: serverless, laravel, lambda, AWS, CDK
 ---

-### Imagine if you could have a markdown blog, that's based on Laravel, that's entirely serverless...
-That's the dream right?

 This post describes how I used AWS CDK (Python) to create a serverless Statamic app.

 "Dynamic" content is served by a Lambda function (using Bref) over an API Gateway HTTPApi, static content (images, css & js) is served by Cloudfront.
-It's got some fairly decent monitoring on it too.

-## Why?

-I like writing in markdown.
-Perhaps it's not as pretty as some editors, and there is a ton of syntax I can never remember - but still, it's lightweight and quick.

-I like Laravel, it's probably the best documented MVC out there, plus the fact it's popular as all hell means that [stackoverflow](https://stackoverflow.com/questions/tagged/laravel) definitely has 5 or 6 answers for that weird issue you've been having.

-I like serverless, it means I don't need to run updates on servers or worry that things are going to go down at 3am - my cloud provider (AWS) can handle that.

-So imagine if I could have a markdown blog, that is based on Laravel, that is entirely serverless?
-That's the dream right?

 ## Prerequisites

-* A decent terminal (I am using [Warp](https://www.warp.dev/) right now and it's cool)
+* A decent terminal (I am using [Warp](https://www.warp.dev/))
-* A decent IDE/Text Editor (I am using VSCode + [CoPilot](https://copilot.github.com/) and I don't know how I survived without it)
+* A decent IDE/Text Editor (I am using VSCode + [CoPilot](https://copilot.github.com/))
 * You have [AWS CDK](https://aws.amazon.com/cdk/) installed
 * You have [Docker desktop](https://www.docker.com/products/docker-desktop/) installed and running
 * You have [Laravel](https://laravel.com/) (valet or sail)
 * PHP and a little Python experience
-* You have an AWS account you can mess around with - don't worry, it's [cheap as chips](https://aws.amazon.com/lambda/pricing/)!
+* You have an AWS account you can mess around with

-> Right.....
-That's the ramble done, let's get down to business.

 ## Steps

-Install [Statamic](https://statamic.dev/) and kick off a new project using the least offensive theme there is...
+Install [Statamic](https://statamic.dev/) and kick off a new project:

 ```shell
 composer global require statamic/cli
 statamic new laravel-statamic-serverless
 ```

-This is going to give you a ton of prompts about the install, here's what I did:
+Follow prompts:

 ```shell
 1: Starter Kit # Because blank slates are no fun